gllewellyn19/Blue-Devil-Rideshare/readme.txt

+New notes readme:
+Download docker!
+Copy and paste instructions
+Pull from git
+docker-compose up (maybe docker-compose build too) in terminal Go to localhost:8080/rides/

 After having met with Danai Adkisson from the Technology Engagement Center, my group was able to set up a group VM by reserving one through Duke OIT.
 The group VM runs continuously (does not turn off).

 The host name for the group VM is as follows: vcm-13365.vm.duke.edu